hajjbbee/Pollinate-HE-Curriculum/replit.md

 # Pollinate - Home Education Curriculum

 ## Overview
-Pollinate is a home education curriculum SaaS platform designed for multi-child families.
+Pollinate is a home education curriculum SaaS platform designed for multi-child families worldwide.
 It generates personalized, AI-powered 12-week rolling curricula by blending Charlotte Mason, Montessori, unschooling, and project-based learning methodologies.
 The platform tailors educational plans to each child's interests and learning style, integrating local educational opportunities.
-It serves families in the United States, Australia, and New Zealand, adapting to regional differences and measurement systems.
+It serves families globally, adapting to regional differences including locale preferences (language variants), measurement systems (metric/imperial), timezones, and cultural contexts.
 The project aims to provide an accessible and adaptable home education solution with a focus on personalized learning and community integration.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
-Language: Australian English (use "mum" not "mom", "colour" not "color", etc.)
+Default Language: Australian English (use "mum" not "mom", "colour" not "color", etc.) - but platform is locale-aware Global Support: Application adapts to user's country, locale, and measurement system preferences

 ## System Architecture